hluk/CopyQ/docs/faq.rst

 .. note::

-    This new command should be at top of the command list because automatic commands are executed in order they appear in the list and we don't want to process sensitive data in any way.
+    This new command should be at the top of the command list because automatic commands are executed in the order they appear in the list, and we don't want to process sensitive data in any way.

 In some cases, e.g. the password manager is an extension of a web browser or a password is copied from a menu instead of a window, the command above won't work.
-You can try setting "Window" text box to ``^$`` which usually matches popup menus.
+You can try setting the "Window" text box to ``^$``, which usually matches popup menus.

-For more reliable way, use `a command to blacklist texts
+For a more reliable way, use `a command to blacklist texts
 <https://github.com/hluk/copyq-commands/tree/master/Scripts#blacklisted-texts>`__
 (it stores just a salted hash, the text itself is not stored anywhere).